blazejba/gp2/README.md

 #### 4.1 Experiment customization
 [*] Int **`chromosome_length`**
-Number of letters encoding a chromosome.
+>Number of letters encoding a chromosome.

+###### 4.1.0 Termination conditions
+All the conditions are inclusive, which means that all of them can be set at once.
+The termination will occur when the any of them is met.
+When a condition is set to zero it does not take an effect.

 [*] Int **`max_fitness`**
-At least one of the termination conditions has to be true.
+>At least one of the termination conditions has to be true.

 [*] Int **`max_time`**
- The time condition has a priority over the fitness condition.
+>The time condition has a priority over the fitness condition.
+This condition is inclusive with **`max_generations`**.

+[*] Int **`max_generations`**
+>Number of generations to evolve before terminating the experiment.
+This condition is inclusive with **`max_time`**.

 #### 4.2 Island customization

 [*] Int **`population_size`**
-The size of a population
+>The size of a population

 [*] Int **`evaluator`**
-Name of fitness evaluation function.
+>Name of fitness evaluation function.
 The evaluator has be defined in **eval/** folder.

 Bool **`genotype_repair`** = False
-If chosen, individuals with broken dna (e.g. invalid format for the given problem) will not be discarded.
+>If chosen, individuals with broken dna (e.g. invalid format for the given problem) will not be discarded.
 In order to preserve potentially valuable information of the code, such individuals will populate an repair island and stay there until their dna has been fixed.
 Repaired individuals will then migrate to other islands.
 When this property has been enabled for at least one island in the experiment, a repair island is created,